Updated July 2023

 Most jobs in computer networking require some form of post-secondary training.
 There are a couple of options you can pursue.

 1) Get a university degree in computer science or engineering.
-This takes 4 years of study and a significant investment in tuition.
+This takes four years of study and a significant investment in tuition.

 2) Earn a college diploma in computer networking.
-This takes 1-2 years and cost much less than a degree.
+This takes one to two years and costs much less than a degree.

 The truth is you don't need a degree to get an entry-level networking job.
 And if you're good at the work, you can advance into higher positions over time.